The Major Exploration Process:

 What are the available majors and minors at Western?
 Research the possibilities using:

-- The list of Majors at Western includes course requirements, sample careers, declaration requirements, and department contacts.
+- The Programs of Study page lists all majors and minors at Western.
+Each program of study includes course requirements, sample careers, declaration requirements and department contacts.

 - The Online Catalog

 - Talk with advisors in the Academic Advising or Career Services Centers